ayortanli/kafka-with-springboot/README.md

     <version>1.0.0</version>
 </dependency>
 ```
-For this example, we will create a scenario where producer sends message to a topic.
-Than our kafka stream code reads streams of data, processes it and sends it to another topic.
-Finally our consumer gets processed data and does some job.
+For this example, we will create a scenario where producer'll send message to a topic.
+Than our kafka stream code'll read streams of data, process it and send it to another topic.
+Finally our consumer'll get processed data and do its job.

 Lets start with creation of two topics one for raw data and another one for processed data.